pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2016.md

 The solution is to attach the parse action to ordering_term immediately after you have defined it, and before it is used elsewhere, especially with results names.
 When I move the setParseAction call up to right below the initial definition of ordering_term, then I get consistent double-calling of the parse action.
 Not a bug, but definitely a gotcha when defining your grammar.
 #### 2016-03-21 17:44:05 - toddreed
-Right—the last case should have been:
+Rightï¿½the last case should have been: